dotnet/docs-maui/docs/get-started/first-app.md

 ---
 title: "Build your first .NET MAUI app"
-description: "Learn how to create and run your first .NET MAUI app in Visual Studio 2022 on Windows." ms.date: 06/15/2022 ms.custom: updateeachrelease
+description: "Learn how to create and run your first .NET MAUI app in Visual Studio 2022 on Windows." ms.date: 08/16/2022 ms.custom: updateeachrelease
 zone_pivot_groups: devices-deployment
 ---

 # Build your first app

-In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 17.3 on Windows.
+In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 17.3 on Windows, or Visual Studio Mac 17.4 Preview.

 :::zone pivot="devices-ios"